kig-analytics/kig-analytics.github.io/_posts/2017-07-21-gs-presentation.md

 Next, we aim to understand the buildings currently located within our areas of interest.
 Information of interest at this stage includes footprint area, year built, number of floors, and building square footage.
 All of which are factors that can affect the feasibility of development upon a given site.

-<iframe width="100%" height="520" frameborder="0" src="https://mrutzen1.carto.com/builder/2a080009-2d24-4f94-877b-6c2b12cf4e87/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
+<iframe width="100%" height="820" frameborder="0" src="https://mrutzen1.carto.com/builder/2a080009-2d24-4f94-877b-6c2b12cf4e87/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

-Note: Chicago footprint data does not have accurate building square footage data for all buildings in the city - unknown square footages are replaced with a zero.
+Note: Chicago building data does not have accurate building square footage or year built for all buildings in the city - unknown square footages are replaced with a zero in the above mapping.

 ### How High can we Build: Determining Building Potential